jennabelle/design-system-poc/README.md

 * Your `.storybook/` directory contains your Storybook configuration.
 * Your `stories/` directory is where your global Storybook stories live.

-## Publish a New Universal UI Component
+## Create a Universal UI Component

-It is recommended to create a new `story` first to make sure it's working as expected.

-Then, create a new package within the monorepo, inside the `packages` folder:
+Create a new package within the monorepo, inside the `packages` folder:

 ```
 npx create-react-app [name of package]